nexical/doc-drift/README.md

-# doc-drift
+# DocGap

 > **Stop lying to your developers.
 Detect documentation drift automatically.**

-`doc-drift` ensures your documentation stays in sync with your code.
+`docgap` ensures your documentation stays in sync with your code.
 It works by detecting when "meaningful" code changes occur without corresponding updates to the documentation, bridging the gap between your Spec and Reality.

 ## Key Features